miry/samples/godnsproxy/README.md

 - [ ] Extract code to pkg
 - [ ] Reuse proxy pkg in DNS proxy
 - [ ] Handle TCP and UDP in same time
+- [ ] Support proxy of UDP to UDP communications
+- [ ] Allow use TLS connection to proxy
+- [ ] Use connection pool for upstreams

 # Investigation

-Checked documentation https://routley.io/tech/2017/12/28/hand-writing-dns-messages.html how DNS message is buidling, in short version.
+Checked post  [Let's hand write DNS messages by ](https://routley.io/posts/hand-writing-dns-messages/) how DNS message is buidling, in short version.

 To check difference between UDP and TCP dns requests used util proxy, also used wireshark+tcpdump.